Sydney, NSW

 How deep is Bare Island West?

 Bare Island West reaches a maximum depth of 19m.
-This makes it suitable for newly certified divers.
+Suitable for divers with some open water experience.

 Is Bare Island West suitable for beginners?